chandini-20/Coffee-Shop-Sales-Analysis-Power-Bi/README.md

 Each row represents an individual transaction with timestamped data, allowing for granular time-based analysis.

 ---

+## ✅ What I Did

+- 🧼 **Data Cleaning & Modeling**
+  - Parsed and formatted date/time columns
+  - Created relationships between tables for accurate drilldowns and slicing.
+- 🧠 **DAX for Calculated Columns and Measures**
+  - Created dynamic measures for Total Sales, Orders, Quantity, and Month-on-Month comparisons.
+- 🎨 **Custom Visuals & Formatting**
+  - Used donut charts, heatmaps, bar graphs, and average lines for rich visual storytelling.

 ## 📈 Visualizations Used
 - Calendar Heatmap (daily sales with tooltips)